pasataleo/go-errors/README.md

 # pasataleo/go-errors

 This is my golang errors library.
+It is a work in progress.

 It contains some common implementations of error functionality wrapped into a single library.
 You can create simple new errors, create slices of errors, and